SoCalGas’ Energy Resource Center Awarded WELL Certification for Health-Enhancing Buildings

 The center was the first building in California to receive Leadership in Energy and Environmental Design (LEED) recognition, is LEED EB: O&M Platinum certified by the U.S. Green Building Council, and was named a Top Ten Project by The American Institute of Architects’ (AIA) Committee on the Environment in 1998.
 It uses more than 40 percent less water outdoors, nearly 40 percent less water indoors, and more than 50 percent less energy than other commercial buildings its size.

 SoCalGas helps its business customers, as well as its residential customers, keep their utility bills affordable.
-The company offers more than 90 energy efficiency and rebate programs that have delivered $161 million in cost savings over the past five years, and since 1990, these programs have saved customers more than $670 million and reduced emissions equal to taking almost 700,000 cars off the road.
+The company offers more than 90 energy efficiency and rebate programs that deliver close to $161 million in annual cost savings, and since 1990, these programs have saved customers more than $670 million and reduced emissions equal to taking almost 700,000 cars off the road.
 Moreover, because of energy efficiency measures and new innovative technology, natural gas emissions in commercial and residential buildings account for only about 7.5 percent of greenhouse gas emissions statewide, according to the California Air Resources Board.

 Headquartered in Los Angeles, SoCalGas® is the largest natural gas distribution utility in the United States.
 SoCalGas delivers affordable, reliable, clean and increasingly renewable natural gas service to 21.8 million customers across 24,000 square miles of Central and Southern California, where more than 90 percent of residents use natural gas for heating, hot water, cooking, drying clothes or other uses.
 Natural gas delivered through the company's pipelines also plays a key role in providing electricity to Californians—about 60 percent of electric power generated in the state comes from gas-fired power plants.